NSCU-CSC517/LearningRails/DesignPatternsExercises/java/FacadeDesignPattern/Solution/README.md

   * `BookAvailability` object is responsible for maintaining book list and verification of books
   * `StudentAccountVerification` object is responsible for validating student ID
 * If client/student wants to checkout a book, it calls `issueBook()` method of `BookCheckoutFacade` instance:
-* `BookCheckoutFacade` is responsible for calling appropriate validations prior the book checkout
+  * Responsible for calling appropriate validations prior the book checkout
 * Please fill-in the '____________________'  blanks to make the program run successfully to follow Facade Design Pattern.
 * Check each file for blanks.